This post may contain affiliate links indicated with a *. Read the full disclosure here

 - make a minky blanket

-- DIY flannel blanket
+- DIY flannel and fleece blanket

 - DIY fleece slippers